JayXT/MediaCutters/README.md

 The scripts should be placed in any directory under [PATH](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable) and made executable.

-Scripts are designed to operate as follows:
+The solution is designed to operate as follows:
 1. Open terminal in a directory containing video or audio files to cut/trim.
 2. Type &lt;script name&gt; &lt;start time&gt; &lt;end time&gt; &lt;file name&gt; replacing parameters in brackets with actual values.
 Pro tip: use can use Tab for filename autocompletion.
 3. The original file is deleted and replaced with a new one ending with `.cut` suffix before an extension.